time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 The statement:

-    mapping person to class person
+    mapping person to class person.

 means that the Kleio group `person` will be stored in the database as an entity of class `person`.